 There are many potential causes of excessive hiccups, regular belching and mild aerophagia (swallowing air) so it’s important to identify the primary culprit or culprits for you personally.
 Start by eliminating the simpler known causes for a few days and notice whether the symptoms lessen.

-It’s worth keeping a note of this and all of these upcoming suggestions to stop swallowing air.
+It’s worth keeping a note of the following suggestions for how to stop swallowing air.
 By tracking the results you get from avoiding a potential cause for several days, and especially reintroducing it, you can pin down why you are swallowing air excessively and reduce or eliminate it.

-Importantly, if you have a serious case of aerophagia you should seek medical advice.
+Importantly, if you have a serious case of aerophagia you should seek medical advice from a specialist.
 Many people though will see improvement with some of the simple changes ahead.

 Drinking with a straw, rushing and slurping or gulping down liquids and drinking from a water fountain are all likely to introduce extra air into the stomach.
 Try slowing down when you drink.
 Drinking a lot of liquid during a meal is also worth avoiding as it hampers proper digestion.